Grandzxw/TripleMixer/README.md

 ## Dataset Generation
-You can generate your own Adverse Weather Dataset on other LiDAR-based point cloud datasets using the code provided in the **tools directory** of this repository!
+You can generate your own Adverse Weather Dataset on other LiDAR-based point cloud datasets using the code provided in the **tools directory** of this repository and our recently proposed [WeatherVerse](https://github.com/Grandzxw/WeatherVerse).

 ## TODO List